 About the Author: Emily Harmon, PT, DPT

-Dr. Emily Harmon, PT, DPT is a physical therapist with MovementX in Arlington, Virginia.
+Dr. Emily Harmon, PT, DPT is a MovementX physical therapist in Arlington, Virginia.
+Her specialties include orthopedic rehabilitation, physical therapy for seniors, and dry needling.

 Current Events: Non-Opioid Alternatives to Post-Surgery Pain